 - Bank statements.
 The sponsor must demonstrate that funds are currently available to cover 100 percent of the student's estimated costs for the first year of study.

-These two documents may be scanned and emailed to firstname.lastname@example.org.
+These documents should be submitted using the secure upload system.
 Documents do not need to be notarized.